conormcneil/conorkingston.com/_case_studies/2025-09-27-jupyterhub-deployment.md

 ---

-## My Role
+## Role & Responsibilities
 {: .pb-2}

-This project demonstrates my diverse skillset as both a <strong>systems administrator and software programmer</strong>.
+This project showcases my multifaceted skill set as a <strong>systems administrator and software programmer</strong>, with a focus on infrastructure design, automation, and secure deployment practices.

-My responsibilities included:

-- Project Planning and Tracking
+### Project Planning & Architecture
+{: .text-secondary}

-    - Collaborating with the lead project scientist to define and capture requirements
+- Partnered with the lead project scientist to gather and refine technical requirements.
-    - Researching and choosing the appropriate technology stack
-    - Project planning and tracking
+- Conducted comparative analysis of containerized solutions, ultimately selecting **[JupyterHub](https://jupyter.org/hub) with [DockerSpawner](https://github.com/jupyterhub/dockerspawner)** to balance usability, scalability, and maintainablity.
-    - Architecting integration with existing infrastructure
+- Designed a deployment architecture that integrates with existing on-prem infrastructure, including:
-- Development
-    - Selecting and customizing Docker images
+    - **SSL termination via a proxy VM running Apache httpd**, supporting multiple subdomains under a shared external IP.
+    - **Secure, direct access to archive data stored on an on-prem NAS**, using **NFS mounts** combined with **[UnionFS](https://unionfs.filesystems.org/) overlays** to provide seamless, read-only access to hundreds of terabytes of archive datasets while preserving container isolation and performance.

+### Infrastructure & Deployment
+{: .text-secondary}

+- Built and deployed a **production-grade JupyterHub environment** using Docker containers, designed for long-term maintainability and scalability.
+- Architected the system with **future cloud migration in mind**, ensuring compatibility with AWS-hosted services and container orchestration platforms.
-    - Configuring authentication and user environments
+- Imlpemented **secure authentication** using Google OAuth 2.0 and user environment isolation.
-    - Ensuring security and maintainability
-- Deployment
-- Documentation
-    - Writing documentation SOPs and Knowledge Base articles
+- **Automated deployment workflows** and configuration management to ensure reproducibility and reduce operational overhead.

+### Security & Maintainability
+{: .text-secondary}

+- Applied best practices for container hardening and network segmentation.
-        - Standard Operating Procedures for deployment and maintenance
+- Developed and enforced **Standard Operating Procedures (SOPs)** for deployment, updates, and incident response.
-        - Knowledge Base articles for users
+- Created a suite of **Knowledge Base articles and How-To guides** to support end users and streamline onboarding.

-        - How-To guides
-    - Planning for future cloud migration
+### Cloud Migration Planning
+{: .text-secondary}

+- Evaluated cloud-native alternatives and designed a migration strategy to transition to AWS with minimal disruption.
+- Ensured compatibiility with existing data pipelines and authentication systems.

 ---